romerohash/staking-td-risk/optimal-staking-demo/DEPLOYMENT.md

    - Click **"Generate Domain"** to create a public URL
    - Note this URL for accessing your application

+**Important Note**: The `dockerfilePath` in `railway.json` must be relative to the repository root, not the service root directory.
+Since we set the root directory to `/optimal-staking-demo`, the Dockerfile path is configured as `optimal-staking-demo/Dockerfile`.

 ### 3. Configure Watch Paths (Optional)

 To prevent unnecessary rebuilds when unrelated files change: